-- [25] In the HGHR, the subject site was assessed as significant for two reasons: its association with the post-war building boom (Criterion A) and as a fine and intact representative example of Post-War Modernist commercial building incorporating important aspects of the Post-War modernist style (Criterion D). - [26] With the exception of one building, the Coles and Garrard Building at 376-378 Bourke Street, all 55 of the buildings listed as significant are assessed as significant under Criterion A. Of the 55 buildings, 30 were assessed as important on the basis of only Criteria A and D.
+- [26] In the HGHR, the subject site was assessed as significant for two reasons: its association with the post-war building boom (Criterion A) and as a fine and intact representative example of Post-War Modernist commercial building incorporating important aspects of the Post-War modernist style (Criterion D). - [27] 45 office buildings are listed for heritage controls.
+With the exception of one building, the Coles and Garrard Building at 376-378 Bourke Street, all 55 of the buildings listed as significant are assessed as significant under Criterion A. Of the 55 buildings, 30 were assessed as important on the basis of only Criteria A and D.